-QUEENSLAND NATIVE BEES
+AUSTRALIAN NATIVE BEES

-Blue Banded Bees females build nests in shallow burrows in the ground but they may also nest in mudbrick houses or in soft mortar.
+Blue Banded Bees females build nests in shallow burrows in the ground but they may also nest in mud brick houses or in soft mortar.

 Teddy Bear Bees build shallow nest burrows in soft soil and sometimes nest underneath houses.